aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/windows-azure-platform/converting-documents-in-windows-azure/_index.md

 articleTitle: Converting Documents in Windows Azure
 linktitle: Converting Documents in Windows Azure
 type: docs
 description: "Use Aspose.Words for .NET in Windows Azure to load, convert, and save documents.
-To do this, you can create a WebRole application that can be run in the Development Fabric or deployed to Windows Azure."
+To do this, you can create a WebRole application that can be run in the Development Fabric or deployed to Windows Azure using C#."
 weight: 10
 url: /net/converting-documents-in-windows-azure/
 ---